wsmelojr/aulacripto/hyperledger/README.md

 ## Trabalhando com *chaincodes*

 Apenas relembrando, *chaincode* é o nome dado a um *smart contract* na plataforma Hyperledger Fabric.
-Por enquanto, vamos utilizar um chaincode pronto.
-Em laboratórios futuros iremos programar nosso próprio
+Por enquanto, vamos utilizar um *chaincode* pronto.
+Em laboratórios futuros iremos programar nosso próprio *chaincode*.

 In this document, we assume you already know how to implement and deploy a chaincode in Fabric.
 If this is not your case, there is a [nice tutorial](https://hyperledger-fabric.readthedocs.io/en/release-1.4/chaincode4ade.html) that covers a lot of information about this issue.
 We strongly recomend you to check it before to continue.